Document Type : Research Article / Original Article

 Authors

-1 PhD in Theology, Faculty of Education and Islamic Thought, University of Tehran, Tehran, Iran.
+1 PhD in Teaching Islamic studies, majoring in Islamic ethics, Faculty of Education and Islamic Thought, University of Tehran, Tehran, Iran.

 2 Assistant Professor, Department of Ethics, Faculty of Education and Islamic Thought, University of Tehran, Tehran, Iran.